SoulBackup941/PixaFeed/README.md

 - **Unit Tests:** Ensures robustness and reliability of the code through extensive unit testing.

 ## TODO
+- Change folder structure to "Screaming Architecture"
 - Use separate models for each layer
 - Error handling
-- Use constants instead for haradcoded values
+- Use constants instead for hardcoded values
 - Use localized strings
 - Add more unit tests
 - Add more UI details